We’re excited to welcome our returning students back to campus for the 2023-24 academic year on Tuesday, August 29!

 As you complete each section, the portal will indicate your progress.
 If you need to make any changes after you finalize a section, please contact the Office of Admissions at 800-351-4058.

-YOU MUST COMPLETE ALL SIX SECTIONS BY MONDAY, AUG.
-1.
+YOU MUST COMPLETE ALL five SECTIONS BY Thursday, Aug.
+27.

 Once you have satisfied all the requirements, a certificate of completion will appear on your screen.
 Please print/save your certificate of completion and bring it when you arrive on campus in the fall.

 All students are required to provide emergency contact information, health insurance information, medical history, and immunization history.
-Medical forms are available on Wednesday, June 1, 2022, and will need to be submitted by Friday, July 15, 2022.
+Medical forms are available on Thursday, June 1, and must be submitted by Saturday, July 15.

 Health Insurance Information